 - There is a $200 non-refundable engineering fee required with the application.

-2. The CKRWP approved Engineer reviews the application and makes a recommendation for service to the Cedar Knox Rural Water Advisory Committee.
+2. The Cedar Knox Rural Water Project (CKRWP) approved Engineer reviews the application and makes a recommendation for service to the CKRWP Advisory Committee.

-3. The Committee considers the potential water service connection for approval at their regular meeting held the second Thursday of each month.
+3. The Committee considers the potential water service connection for approval at their regular monthly meeting, held the second Thursday of each month.

 - Approved applications are valid for 6 months.

 - After 6 months the engineering application expires and the engineering application and engineering fee must be resubmitted, and the Committee must approve the application to maintain an active application for water service.

 4. Following Committee approval, the applicant and all property owners complete a Water User Agreement, provide an easement (for ingress and egress to the property and for line maintenance), and pay the initial connection fee.

 - If the existing rural water line is not adjacent to the property where water service is requested there will be additional expense to run the line to the property.

 - Estimates to extend lines will be provided by the CKRWP contractor.

 - Payment of estimated costs for line extensions are due prior to installation.

 5. The applicant and CKRWP coordinate line and pit installation.